OpenTranslationBible/open-bible/en-GB/16.Nehemiah/md/nehemiah-12.md

 ## Nehemiah 12:32

-Hoshaiah and half of the leaders of Judah followed them,
+Hoshaiah, along with half of the leaders of Judah, followed them,

 ## Nehemiah 12:33

-along with Azariah, Ezra, Meshullam,
+together with Azariah, Ezra, and Meshullam,

 ## Nehemiah 12:34

-Judah, Benjamin, Shemaiah, Jeremiah,
+Judah, Benjamin, Shemaiah, and Jeremiah,

 ## Nehemiah 12:35